Marko-S-O/SimpleGymTracker/UserInstructions.md

     -   After a successful login, the program will retrieve your data from the server and store a local copy to the device.
     -   Login does not expire and you will not have to re-login in the same device.

 **Please notify** that the response to “Start using” button may take a while because of the characteristics of the used cloud server.
-After the initial setup, this will not impact on responsiveness.
+After the initial setup, this will have no impact on responsiveness.

 # Program Structure